Arealai/areal-v2-docs/docs/index.md

 Suggested reading order:

-1. [Authentication](accounts/auth.md): How to authenticate and authorize users to access the API.
+1. [Authentication](auth.md): How to authenticate and authorize users to access the API.
-2. [Processing](processing.md): How to process documents and extract structured data.
+2. [Processing](processing/processing.md): How to process documents and extract structured data.
+3. [Upload Sessions](sessions.md): How to manage upload sessions and documents.
-5. [CDBalancer](cdbalancer/index.md): How to balance Closing Disclosure documents
+4. [CDBalancer](cdbalancer.md): How to balance Closing Disclosure documents